 2. Drain and rinse the beans, and then place them in a large pot.
 Add the garlic, bell peppers and the onions.
 Cover them with about an inch of water.

 3. Next add the chili powder and cumin, plus a large pinch each of salt and pepper.
 Stir to combine, and then bring the mixture to a boil.
 Reduce the heat to low and simmer the beans until tender, about 2 hours.
 Check the liquid level about halfway through the cooking process; if you’d prefer the beans to be less soupy, you can ladle off about a third of the cooking liquid.

-Variation: For extra depth of flavor, add 3 slices of chopped bacon into the pot at the same time as the garlic, onions and peppers.
+Variation: For extra depth of flavor, add chopped chorizo sausage into the pot at the same time as the garlic, onions and peppers.